Regulator protein key to malaria parasite’s lifecycle

 Malaria remains a significant threat to human health with approximately 216 million cases annually and over 400,000 deaths worldwide.
 It is caused by the Plasmodium parasite, which has a complex lifecycle involving transmission to humans via the Anopheles mosquito.

-New experimental research by the University of Glasgow and the Wellcome Sanger Institute published today (3 September) in Nature Microbiology, demonstrates that a regulator protein, AP2-G, may hold the key to finding new approaches to prevent this potentially devastating disease.
+New experimental research by the University of Glasgow and the Wellcome Sanger Institute published today (3 September) in Nature Microbiology, on the mouse parasite Plasmodium berghei, demonstrates that a regulator protein, AP2-G, may hold the key to finding new approaches to prevent this potentially devastating disease.

 The study, designed a new experimental system to investigate, in detail, the role of AP2-G in the parasite’s life.